NVIDIA/NVFlare/docs/faq.rst

 #.
 How does the federated learning server decide when to stop FL?

-    The FL server always runs from the "start_round" to "num_rounds".
+    For the Scatter and Gather workflow, the FL server runs from the "start_round" to "num_rounds".
 The FL server will stop the training when the current round meets "num_rounds".
+For other workflows, the logic within the workflow can make that decision.

 #.
 Can I run the FL server on AWS while running the FL client within my institution?